OpenFish: Biomimetic Design of a Soft Robotic Fish for High Speed Locomotion: Hardware description

-{This section discusses the biomimetic design of the open-source soft robotic fish (see Fig.~\ref{fig:design}).
+The biomimetic design of the open source soft robotic fish is shown in Fig.~\ref{fig:design}.
 The design has been optimized for speed and efficiency.
 A single DC motor is used to realize the oscillating motion for propulsion.
 A gearbox converts the continuous rotation of the motor to alternately pull the cables on both sides of the active tail segment.
+Hereby, the system is capable of achieving much higher oscillation frequencies with a more sinusoidal waveform than systems that use the back-and-forth motion of a servo-motor to pull the cables.
 The passive compliant tail segment then conforms to the environment to accurately mimic the thunniform swimming mode.
 The shape of the body and fins have also been optimized for speed and efficiency.
-In the following, we will discuss the design considerations for the oscillating propulsion mechanism and fish morphology in more detail.}
+For a detailed description of the rationale behind the design of the oscillating propulsion system and the fish morphology we refer the reader to our previous work~\cite{vandenBerg2020}.
+Instead, this section will focus on explaining how OpenFish's versatile design can be deployed for a wide range of applications.
+Specifically, we envision the OpenFish design to aid in verifying and comparing research on oscillating propulsion, to aid the development of a fully autonomous and intelligent soft robotic fish, and to aid studies that require underwater task performance and data collection.
+Finally, subsection~\ref{sec:sec:usecase} presents a use case to demonstrate OpenFish's well-suited behavior for verifying a theoretical model that describes the influence of the caudal fin size on the swimming speed.